jbossdemocentral/bpms-dv-travel-agency-integration-demo/README.md

 (Possible flights: Denver <--> NYC and London <--> Edinburgh)
 -------------------------------------------------------------
-  From Destination: London
+  From Destination: NYC

-  To Destination: Edinburgh
+  To Destination: Denver

-  Preferred Date of Departure: 2014-12-20
+  Preferred Date of Departure: 2015-06-07

-  Preferred Data of Arrival: 2014-12-29
+  Preferred Data of Arrival: 2015-06-10

   Other Details / Notes: [any-text]
   ```